pcalcado/java-api-wrapper/README.md

 need to care about this fact.
 If the client is interested (possibly to persist the updated token) it can register a listener with the wrapper.

+## Non-expiring access tokens (only applies 1.0.1-SNAPSHOT)

+Expiring access tokens provide more security but also add more complexity to the authentication process.
+If you don't want to use them you can request non-expiring tokens by specifying the scope "non-expiring" when exchanging the
+tokens:

+    Token token = wrapper.login("username", "password", Token.SCOPE_NON_EXPIRING);

+The resulting token will be valid until revoked manually.

 ## Requirements

 The wrapper depends on [Apache HttpClient][] (including the [HttpMime][]